roncli/LibWowAPI/README.markdown

   * Refactored Character and Guild objects to use the Spec and Glyph classes from the Data.Talents namespace.
   * Refactored Character objects to use new Talent class from the Data.Talent namespace.
   * Refactored Auction objects to use new RealmName class from the Realm namespace.
+  * Refactored Class objects for characters to be called CharacterClass.
+  * Refactored Class objects for items to be called ItemClass.
+The ID field is now correctly called ClassID.
+  * Refactored Subclass objects for items to be called ItemSubclass.
+The ID field is now correctly called SubclassID.

 ## Classes